Skip Navigation

 Cultivating Safety, Resilience, and Prosperity

-Songbird Ranch Wellness Center is a for-profit mental health and wellness practice dedicated to supporting the emotional, psychological, and relational well-being of individuals, families, and groups.
+Songbird Ranch Wellness Center is a wellness practice supporting the emotional, relational, and personal growth of individuals, families, and groups.
+We combine equine-assisted experiences with nature-based and sensory-rich activities, guided by the principles of Natural Lifemanship, to promote connection and well-being.

 Evidence-Based

-Grounded in neuroscience, attachment theory, and trauma-informed care.
+Grounded in the principles of Natural Lifemanship, integrating neuroscience, attachment theory, and trauma-sensitive care.

 Nature-Immersed